gregorias/bookmarks.fish/README.md

 ### BFDIRS

 Bookmarks uses `BFDIRS` variable to point to the bookmarks file (default `~/.bfdirs`).

-The BFDIRS file is a key-value CSV file.
-Values represent directory paths and can be arbitrary strings.
-Keys represent bookmark names.
-Keys can not contain CSV (`"`, `,`) or regex special characters.
+The BFDIRS file is a key-value file.
+Each line represents a bookmark entry (`KEY,VALUE`).
+Keys and values can be arbitrary strings but keys can not contain commas.

 > **Warning**
 > Bookmarks doesn't support newlines in bookmark names or filenames.
 For more